Credit Union Student Loans: Options for College

 Nope, credit unions are the real deal.
 Because credit unions are not focused on generating maximum profits, they can usually provided lower interest rates for borrowers.
 In most cases, credit union financing will have very competitive interest rates available for their members.

-You might be wondering what you need to do to become a member.
 To become a member at a credit union you usually need to meet the membership requirements laid forth by the credit union.
 Typically, you must live within a certain geographical region (ex.
 NYC), or work within the region.
 After being approved for membership you will usually need to make a $1 to $5 deposit to confirm your membership.

 Don’t worry, you can always get this deposit back.
 Credit unions even offer deposit insurance by the National Share Insurance Fund.
 Just like the FDIC, deposits are federally insured with $250,000 in protection.
 Most credit unions make their membership requirements pretty clear on their website.

-However, if you are like most students these days you will probably need to supplement your financial aid package with a couple private student loans.
+However, if you are like most students these days you will probably need to supplement your financial aid package with a private student loan.
 Don’t fret, private student loan interest rates are falling and have become nearly equal to their federal student loan counterparts, for some borrowers.
 In most cases the standard repayment term for these student loans will be 10 years.
 Interest rates offered will vary depending on the credit union of choice.

 If you do not meet these qualifications you will need to apply with a cosigner.
 A cosigner is a credit worthy individual who agrees to take responsibility for the loan should the primary borrower fail to repay.
 Student debt offered by credit unions can be cosigned by parents, grandparents, or really anyone.

 These days, about 90% of new private student loans are originated with a cosigner.
 In most cases, parents act as the cosigner on the loan.
 The application process usually takes about 20 minutes to complete.
-We suggest applying at multiple lenders, including credit unions, to make sure that you find the lowest rates and best terms available.
-On LendEDU we allow users to get up to 9 quotes with only one application!

-Credit Union Debt Student Loan Refinance & Consolidation
+Credit Union Student Loan Refinance & Consolidation